Pope & Talbot, Inc.: History

+The Legend of White Gold (1988)

+Joseph Rassulo directed a western television movie starring Richard Glover as Andrew Pope and Nick Young as Fred Talbot.

 World War II

 Pope & Talbot fleet of ships that were used to help the World War II effort.
 During World War II Pope & Talbot operated Merchant navy ships for the United States Shipping Board.
 During World War II Pope & Talbot was active with charter shipping with the Maritime Commission and War Shipping Administration.
 Pope & Talbot operated Liberty ships and Victory ships for the merchant navy.
 The ship was run by its Pope & Talbot crew and the US Navy supplied United States Navy Armed Guards to man the deck guns and radio.